CSDTs/artisanal-futures/src/data/markdown/tos.md

 #### Disputes

-The Artistianal Futures Collective Agreement will govern any dispute related to these terms or your use of the forum.
+The Artisanal Futures Collective Agreement will govern any dispute related to these terms or your use of the forum.

 You and ArtisanalFutures agree to seek injunctions related to these terms only in state or federal court in Oklahoma City, OK.
 Neither you nor ArtisanalFutures will object to jurisdiction, forum, or venue in those courts.